koumouz/ShallWePlayAGame/README.md

-# Would you like to play a game?
+# Shall We Play a Game?

-"Would You Like to Play A Game?" is a prototype in generative interactive fiction using <a href="https://en.wikipedia.org/wiki/Large_language_model" target="_blank">large language models</a>
+"Shall We Play a Game??" is a prototype in generative interactive fiction using <a href="https://en.wikipedia.org/wiki/Large_language_model" target="_blank">large language models</a>
 and <a href="https://en.wikipedia.org/wiki/Diffusion_model" target="_blank">image diffusion models</a>.
 All the
 content the player interacts with is generated in real time, creating a unique playthrough on each session.